notadeejay/rbc-training/data/Week 1 Day 1/07__Meet Your Tools__Reading.md

 ## Compass

 Compass is the home of Lighthouse Labs' curriculum.
 You'll login each class to get access to the day's readings, exercises, and other resources.

-## Slack

-Slack is where you'll chat with classmates and instructors, and eventually, where you'll share links to your finished projects!